Buckingham Palace is The King’s official London residence and an amazing place to visit for a glimpse into monarchy past, present and future.

 Location – Getting There

-Buckingham Palace is located at the top of The Mall on Buckingham Palace Road.
+Buckingham Palace is located at the top of The Mall.
 The closest underground (London’s subway) station is Green Park on the Victoria Line.
 Walk out of the station, across Green Park and through the Canada Gates to the Palace.
-Or take the longer walk up The Mall from Trafalgar Square, through Admiralty Arch and up to Buckingham Palace.
+Or take the underground to Charing Cross, leave through the Trafalgar Square exit, and take the longer walk up The Mall from Trafalgar Square, through Admiralty Arch and up to Buckingham Palace.

 More Ideas and Tips for Visiting London